Obituary: Betty Jean Barker

-Betty worked for the California Bar Association for over 35 years and lived in Marin County, California.
+Betty worked for the California Bar Association for over thirty-five years and lived in Marin County, California.
 She was an active member of Emmanuel Lutheran Church in Prescott Valley, Arizona.

 In lieu of flowers, donations can be given to the Youth Program of Emmanuel Lutheran Church, 7763 E. Long Look Drive, Prescott Valley, AZ 86314, or to the “Friends of Prescott Valley Parks and Recreation Foundation,” Memo: Dog Park, 7501 E Civic Circle, Prescott Valley, AZ 86314.